ozcodx/ashwake/docs/DEV_NOTES.md

   - Implement component collection quest
   - Design the Engine construction interface
   - Program the consequences of activation (new invasion phase)
-  - Create entry to Velmire dimension
+  - Create entry to Velmire dimension (eternal night world with a dead sun)

 ### The Six Elemental Bosses
 1. **Terra Prime**: Controls earth and stone, resides in deep underground ruins